Miley Cyrus Rocks Instagram In Trippy & Soaking-Wet Pool Video

 Miley Cyrus is rocking Instagram all over again.
-The SHE IS COMING singer has been making headlines for releasing her post-divorce “Slide Away” track: The Inquisitr reported a promotional video for the song landing on the 26-year-old’s account earlier this month.
+The SHE IS COMING singer has been making headlines for releasing her post-divorce “Slide Away” track.
+The Inquisitr reported a promotional video for the song landing on the 26-year-old’s account earlier this month.
 It looks like the singer has delivered a fresh new update centering around her song.
-Fans saw the same pool setting, plus chopped-up segments showing Miley out of the water, but the promotional videos posted to the star’s account in early September differed from the one seen today.
+Fans saw the same pool setting, plus chopped-up segments showing Miley out of the water.
+However, the promotional videos posted to the star’s account in early September differed from the one seen today.

 Of course, fans familiar with the music video and snippets already posted to Miley’s Instagram will know that the pool scene featured Miley in a gold dress with chain straps.
-Today’s clip afforded somewhat of a trippy element, though, with Miley seen lying on her back as she floated in waters.
+Today’s clip afforded somewhat of a trippy element, though, with Miley seen lying on her back as she floated in water.

 In terms of the “Slide Away” videos that have landed on Miley’s Instagram, fans have seen an array of content.
 For the most part, though, clips focused on one part of the video — either Cyrus was seen walking through waters with her back to the camera or gazing longingly as she wore a metallic shimmer dress.
 Today shook it up, with fans seeing a mixture of all the looks.

-The video has been racking up insane views: over 583,000 were clocked within just 55 minutes of the video going live.
+The video has been racking up insane views with over 583,000 clocked within just 55 minutes of the video going live.
 The same time frame brought over 2,400 fans into the comments section.

 “Slide Away” definitely brings a different feel compared to Miley’s last music video.
 “Mother’s Daughter” saw the singer don a red latex catsuit for most of the video, with the footage also appearing to focus on other individuals as it delivered its empowering message.